tomiris-zh/demo-spring-HelloName/README.md

 You can run the application by using _**mvnw spring-boot:run**_ command on Windows and _**./mvnw spring-boot:run**_ command on MacOS/Linux.

-You can find default response on _localhost8080/hello?name_, and also set your own *name* parameter.
+You can find default response on _localhost8080/hello?name_, and set your own *name* parameter.